mxblr/DeepRLHockey/README.md

 ## Original code
 My implementation heavily leaned on OpenAIs SpinningUp [code](https://github.com/openai/spinningup/blob/master/spinup/algos/tf1/sac/sac.py), which was implemented in Tensorflow V1.
-You can now find it under 'code'.
+You can now find it under 'src/v1'.

 ## Reimplementation
-In 2025 I chose to go with a PyTorch reimplementation.
+In 2025 I chose to go with a PyTorch reimplementation, which you can find in `src/v2`.